gfelber/website/writeups/ctrl_space_mesarthim.md

 Lets go over the most important ones:

-First let's look at the *Dockerfile* and it is rather simple we executes *run.sh* in a very simple container `/opt/mesarthim`.
+First let's look at the *Dockerfile* and it is rather simple we execute *run.sh* in a very simple container `/opt/mesarthim`.
 The run.sh script simply store the flag in the `/opt/mesarthim` and runs `exec ./mesarthim_deploy < /files/input > /files/output`.

 [*Dockerfile*](https://gfelber.dev/writeups/mesarthim/Dockerfile) [*run.sh*](https://gfelber.dev/writeups/mesarthim/run.sh)

-Ok next let's take a look at the sources files for *mesarthim_deploy.c* first, which basically just executes `mesarthim`, reads the input file `/files/input` from stdin, sends it to `mesarthim` and writes the output to stdout aka `/files/output`.
+Ok next let's take a look at the sources files for *mesarthim_deploy.c* first.
+It basically just executes `mesarthim`, reads the input file `/files/input` from stdin, sends it to `mesarthim` and writes the output to stdout aka `/files/output`.
 Because this is a space challenge we will have to send our entire exploit through one input and only receive one output.
-This means that we won't be able to get any ASLR leaks (that we can use).
+This means that we won't be able to get any ASLR leaks (that are meaningful).

 [*mesarthim_deploy.c*](https://gfelber.dev/writeups/mesarthim/mesarthim_deploy.c)

-The actual challenge seems to be *mesarthim.c*, which implements a simple TCP server which accepts frames, which are defined through *mesarthim.proto*, executes the corresponding command and finally sends a response.
+The actual challenge seems to be *mesarthim.c*, which implements a simple TCP server which accepts frames, that defined through *mesarthim.proto*.
+It executes the corresponding command and finally sends a response.
 Also multiple frames can be send through one connection.

 [*mesarthim.c*](https://gfelber.dev/writeups/mesarthim/mesarthim.c) [*mesarthim.proto*](https://gfelber.dev/writeups/mesarthim/mesarthim.proto)

-Also one important thing to note is that the binary actually is not a PIE (Position Independent Executable) which should make exploitation easier.
+Also one important thing to note is that the binary actually is not a PIE (Position Independent Executable) and static which should make exploitation easier.

 ```
 $ vagd info share/mesarthim